school-Tygo-van-den-Hurk/template/CONTRIBUTING.md

 ## Commit Message Conventions

 All commit messages must follow the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).
 This is to autogenerate the changelog and keep commits constant.
 There are pre-commit checks to help you not push wrongly formed commits by mistake.
+Here is a list of allowed types:

+- **feat**: For new features.
+- **fix**: For bug fixes.
+- **test**: For changes to tests.
+- **docs**: For changes to the documentation.
+- **deps**: For changes in dependencies.
+- **ci**: For changes to the CI workflows.
+- **refactor**: A code change that neither fixes a bug nor adds a feature.
+- **perf**: A code change that improves performance.
+- **style**: Changes that do not affect the meaning of the code (formatting).
+- **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm).
+- **chore**: Other changes that don't modify source or test files.
+- **revert**: Reverts a previous commit.

 ## Branch Naming Conventions